wpmetabox/docs/_docs/extensions/mb-relationships.md

 Creating a relationship is done by either of the following methods:

-- **Using Meta Box Builder extension**, which helps you creating relationships with UI.
+- **Using Meta Box Builder extension**, which helps you create relationships with UI.
 This extension is already bundled in Meta Box AIO/MB Core.
 - **Using code**.

 ### Using Meta Box Builder